zhangao0086/DKPhotoGallery/README.md

     open var videoURL: URL?

     /**
-     DKPhotoGallery will automatically decide whether to create ImagePreview or PlayerPreview via mediaType of the asset.
+     DKPhotoGallery will automatically decide whether to create ImagePreview or PlayerPreview via the mediaType of the asset.

      See more: DKPhotoPreviewFactory.swift
      */